McCormick & Company: TV sponsorship

 In December 2021, McCormick announced their sponsorship of Elinor Wonders Why on PBS Kids, and the PBS sponsorship group noted Let's Go Luna as another such series; this is the first PBS programming to be funded by McCormick.

 Headquarters

 In 1970, McCormick moved its manufacturing and corporate offices from Baltimore's Inner Harbor to Hunt Valley, Maryland.
 In 1991, McCormick corporate offices were moved to Sparks, Maryland.
-In 2018, the company's 1,100-employee global headquarters moved from Sparks to nearby Hunt Valley, Maryland with a grand opening held on October 2, 2018.
+In 2018, the company's 1,100-employee global headquarters moved from Sparks back to Hunt Valley with a grand opening held on October 2, 2018.

 McCormick's consumer segment has brands in approximately 170 countries and territories.
 The retail range includes spices and herbs, recipe mixes, extracts, condiments, marinades, stocks, broths, bouillons, sauces, toppings, homemade desserts, rice mixes, salad dressings and breadings.

-McCormick makes flavorings, branded food services products, condiments, coating systems and ingredients for food manufacturers, food service operators and restaurants around the world.
+McCormick makes flavorings, branded food service products, condiments, coating systems, and ingredients for food manufacturers, food service operators, and restaurants worldwide.